top of page

 Is Your Injury Specialist the Right Fit?

 Choosing the right clinic for your recovery is a major decision.
-Whether you are dealing with a sports injury, chronic back pain, or post-operative rehab, you need to know that your time and money are being well-spent.
+Whether you are dealing with a sports injury, chronic back pain, or post-operative rehab, you need to know that your time and money are being well spent.
+This guide will help you identify the signs of a good injury specialist, recognize the "red flags" that suggest you should look elsewhere, and evaluate your progress effectively.
+This way, you can get back to peak performance faster.

 1. Top Signs of a Good Physiotherapist

 • The 80/20 Rule: They focus on active recovery.
-While "hands-on" manual therapy (like massage or dry needling) feels good, roughly 80% of your long-term results should come from exercise and lifestyle changes they teach you.
+While "hands-on" manual therapy, like massage or dry needling, feels good, roughly 80% of your long-term results should come from exercise and lifestyle changes they teach you.

 2. Red Flags in Physical Therapy